Kristina01111000/Drws_site/README.md

 - check text color settings, he wants "say what you think" to be a different color
 - Color issue in forms, text boxes are too similar to background color, to pale green, or creamy color
 - hide lessons so they can't be seen by users until available?

-- Show my mom the video, ask a few other people about it, have them make comments?
 - Make chats for other people that sound good, 2 to 3 people